-At the beginning of the school year, each homeroom teacher will lead their class in the development of a "Respect Agreement" for the class.
-The Respect Agreement's purpose is to have students and teachers agree as to the guidelines for behavior that will create a safe, cooperative, inclusive and restorative classroom setting.
-The Respect Agreement will address the following behaviors: Respect of self, the respect of others, respect of the learning environment, and the respect of the facilities and equipment.
-Respect Agreements must also include school rules outlined in this code of conduct.
-Once it is developed, Respect agreements are posted in a place in the classroom that is visible to all in the room.
+Students who choose to attend MCAA agree to basic guidelines of behavior that will create a safe, cooperative, inclusive and restorative classroom setting.
+This agreement addresses the following behaviors: respect of self, the respect of others, respect of the learning environment, and the respect of the facilities and equipment.
+Students agree to all school rules outlined in this code of conduct.

-If the teacher's attempt to use classroom management does not resolve the behavior, teachers will remind students of their prior agreement, the reasons behind the Respect Agreement, and how the behavior in question violates the community agreement.
-Students are then invited to discuss the issue until a mutually agreed upon resolution is reached.
+If the teacher's attempt to use classroom management does not resolve the behavior, teachers will remind students of their agreement.
+They will have discussions around how the behavior in question violates the community agreement.